deeplearning4j/deeplearning4j/native.md

 ## Intel MKL

 By default, OpenBLAS is used with ND4J, but there’s an option to use the first-class high-performance Intel MKL library together with ND4J/DL4J.
 That happens automatically, if you have MKL libraries on `$PATH`, they will be used for BLAS operations.
-Intel MKL is available for Linux, OSX and Windows.
+[Intel MKL](https://software.intel.com/sites/campaigns/nest/) is available for Linux, OSX and Windows.
 It’s also possible to compile ND4J with Intel MKL pre-linked, if you have Intel MKL installed.
+MKL is available free of charge under community licensing Intel.

 ## Spark environment